 Topsail Hill State Park preserves 3 miles of pristine beach, magnificent white sand dunes and sparkling coastal lakes.
 With lots of camping and cabin sites, it’s a gem in the Panhandle.
 The park is one targeted for development by the state with the addition of a 350-room hotel.

-Swimming and tubing is back at Blue Spring State Park in Central Florida
+Swimming and tubing is summer treat at Blue Spring State Park in Central Florida